Galileo88/Galileos-Planet-Pack/README.md

 * Enabled MechJeb to acknowledge KSC default location.

-* (Pending) KSPedia! ...Waiting on screenshots for every planet and moon.
+* KSPedia implementation - With information on all major bodies!

 * Far-reaching body updates: